Negotiations phrases: Dealing with unreasonable demands exercise

 Close

-5. A polite way to say that an offer is unacceptable, is
+5. A polite way to tell the other side that an offer they have made to you is unacceptable or unreasonable and others won't agree to it, is

 I don't think that I'll be able to sell this: